JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

   description=""
 %}

-To make all columns have the same width we need to set the <code class="code">flex-basis</code>, forcing all columns to have the same base.
+To make all columns have the same width we need to set the `flex-basis`, forcing all columns to have the same base.

 {% highlight css linenos %}
 .sectionContent {